 Millions and millions of people lifted Sophia up in their prayers.

-Today we thank God that Sophia is with us and she's recovering, and she's walking very well.
+Today, we thank God that Sophia is with us, and she's recovering, and she's walking very well.

-And I have to say this, Sophia, you may only be nine years old, but you are already a hero to all of us in this room and all over the world.
+You may only be nine years old, but you are already a hero to all of us in this room and all over the world.

 Thank you, Sophia.